oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 PKCE.
 It is RECOMMENDED for AS to publish the element `code_challenge_methods_supported` in their AS metadata ([@!RFC8414]) containing the supported PKCE challenge methods (which can be used by the client to detect PKCE support).
-AS MAY instead provide a deployment-specific way to ensure or determine PKCE support by the AS.
+ASs MAY instead provide a deployment-specific way to ensure or determine PKCE support by the AS.

 Authorization servers MUST mitigate PKCE Downgrade Attacks by ensuring that a